 No. At the moment, we only carry out the above tests and deliver a corresponding test report.
 We do not currently offer medical product certification.

-Face masks that do not meet the requirements of the Medical Device Regulation (MDR) and are not identified as personal protective equipment with the CE mark are simple clothing items without a proven protective function.
+Face masks that do not meet the requirements of the Medical Device Regulation (MDR) and are not identified as personal protective equipment with the CE mark are simply clothing items without a proven protective function.

 Depending on the material they are made from and whether they are worn correctly, masks of this type do demonstrate a certain barrier effect.
 They can provide a certain level of protection from larger droplets from coughing/sneezing persons or from infection due to potentially contaminated hands coming into accidental contact with the face.